ankrutik/notes/Paper Notebooks.md

 #purchase #notes
 ## Current system
 - Journal
+	- MD Dot grid A5
 	- Leuchtturm1917
-- Book Journal
+- Book (Fiction) Journal
-	- Leather folio with watercolour paper that mom gifted
+	- Leather folio with watercolor paper that mom gifted
 - Commonplace/Field
-	- MD Light A6
-	- 100gsm printing paper cut using chef's knife
     - Use in landscape orientation.
 Wider view seems better for thinking and visual cognition.
+	- MD Light A6
+	- Fabriano Spiral bounds
+	- 100gsm printing paper, cut using chef's knife
 - Coffee Dial In
 	- Moleskine A6 from Aditya Talpade
+	- SCA cupping templates printed on 100gsm
 - Technical study
-	- Rhodia A6
+	- Rhodia A4
 	- Muji A5
 ## Sellers
 - [Aarcaai](https://www.aarcaai.com)